Euro zone lenders, Greece make progress on tax, pension reforms

-BRUSSELS European lenders have made important progress in talks with Greece on tax and pension reforms that are part of a package of measures Athens must adopt to win new loans and debt relief, a European Commission spokesperson said on Sunday.
+BRUSSELS European lenders have made important progress with Greece on tax and pension reforms in a package of measures Athens must adopt to win new loans and debt relief, a European Commission spokesperson has said.

-Inspectors from the European Commision, the European Central Bank and the International Monetary Fund assessing Greece's progress on reforms left Athens on Sunday, taking a break for the Catholic Easter holidays.
+Inspectors from the European Commision, the European Central Bank and the International Monetary Fund assessing Greece's progress on reforms left Athens on Sunday, taking a break for the Easter holiday in western Christianity.

 "The mission has been productive.
-Significant progress has been made on the income tax reform," the spokesperson said.
+Significant progress has been made on the income tax reform," the spokesperson said late on Sunday.

 "The mission made important progress on key aspects of the pension reform.
 Work is ongoing and will continue over the Easter break.
 The mission chiefs will return to Athens on April 2 to resume the discussions with a view to conclude them as soon as possible," the spokesperson said.